CameronGorrie/react-kicking-the-tires/react-kicking-the-tires.md

 ^ Valuable because it allows you to build apps without thinking about state

-^ For now we'll think of the Virtual DOM as being a tree of React elements
+^ For now we'll think of the Virtual DOM as being a tree of React elements but also be aware that React has it's own internal objects called fibers to hold additional information about the component tree that are considered part of the virtual dom implementation

 The Virtual DOM is an abstraction of the HTML DOM with the following characteristics: